AuStien/database-provisioning-controller-poc/README.md

 ```
 - name: The name of the database
 - username(Optional): The username to be associated with the database.
 If omitted will default to the name of the database.
-- deletable: If the user and database shall be deleted when this resource is.
+- reclaimPolicy: What will happen with the user and database when this resource is deleted. [delete, retain]
 - server: Points to the DatabaseServer resource this database shall be hosted on.
   - name: Name of the resource.
   - namespace: The namespace the resource currently is.